Domestic Partnerships/Same Sex Separation

 Equally important, all same sex couples need the following legal documents:

-Will: A will permits each partner to provide for the other partner, and ensure your loved one is provided for after you are gone.
+provigil to buy online Will: A will permits each partner to provide for the other partner, and ensure your loved one is provided for after you are gone.
 Without a will, state law governs the disposition of your assets upon death, and at present, that law does not provide for your partner.

-Durable Power of Attorney: A durable power of attorney allows you to give your partner now, while you are able, the ability to act in your place, should you be unable to make these decisions yourself.
+can you buy Lyrica online Durable Power of Attorney: A durable power of attorney allows you to give your partner now, while you are able, the ability to act in your place, should you be unable to make these decisions yourself.
 Typically, the power includes delegating financial decision making to your partner, but it may include other specific powers.
 Our firm can assist in tailoring the power of attorney to your specific needs.

 Health Care Surrogate: Should you be unable to give consent for medical treatment, designation of a of health care surrogate, executed now while you are healthy, allows you to appoint your partner as the decision maker.
 Absent this document, your partner will have no say in your care or treatment if you are incapacitated.

 Living Will: Most people have strong feelings about whether or not they want their lives prolonged by artificial means if they are terminally ill, or likely will not survive without life support.
 A living will gives you an opportunity to state your wishes, rather than leave this decision to family who often cannot come to an agreement on such issues.

 Declaration of Pre-need Guardian: In certain instances, where a person is incapacitated for a lengthy period, a court may appoint a guardian for the person, who, in addition to overseeing a person’s health care and, often, financial affairs, must report to the court on these matters.
 The Court has discretion as to who is appointed as guardian.
 However, with a Declaration of Pre-Need Guardian you can, in advance, request that your partner be appointed your guardian should the need ever arise.